 I assume that Rita probably stayed living with her parents until her twin Roy and his wife Edith bought the property and moved into the house in 1946.
 With Margaret and Charlie, Roy and Edith, their nine month old daughter Barbara and Rita in the house it would have been challenging for space.
 Barbara remembers the turkeys at Truro and her Mum trying to keep her out of the poo!
 Barbara remembers Aunty Rita wearing Jodhpurs when she was working on the farm.
 Aunty Rita was tall, about 5 foot 10, like her mother and very active.

 Rita purchased a property on what was then called Boundary Rd in Echuca which backed up to the Campaspe River.
-The land is now on Hicks Crescent (named after her), having been subdivided into house blocks in her retirement.
 Barbara remembers the original home as a weatherboard home with accommodation out the back for about 500 turkeys.
 Barbara and her younger brother Duncan used to throw stones on the “Gobblers’” roof to make them Gobble and they made a great noise.
 I wonder how she was able to finance this, whether her parents were able to assist or whether she had employment and savings of her own?